-2.3.10 Teaching / Research Credits
+2.3.11 Teaching / Research Credits

 In addition to regular coursework, Ph.D. students may register for BIST 311 which is used to indicate that a student has received a teaching assistant or teaching fellow appointment, and should be registered for the duration of the course assigned (2 credits for a 2 credit course, etc.).
-BIST 311 credits must be approved by the Manager of Academic Services.
+BIST 311 credits must be approved by the Senior Manager of Academic Services.

-For independent study with a faculty member which is not directly related to dissertation work, or research work done before passing the written qualifying exam, Ph.D. students should cross-register for a BST 300 Independent Study section with the supervising faculty member.
+For independent study with a faculty member which is not directly related to dissertation work, or research work done before passing the written qualifying exam, Ph.D. students should cross-register for a BST 300 Independent Study section with the Associate Chair giving a short description of their research and including contact information for their supervising faculty member in their petition to enroll.
 All BST 300 sections are graded as pass/fail.
-Students are discouraged from taking more than 4 hours of BST 300 in any single semester.
+Students are discouraged from taking more than 4 credits of BST 300 in any single semester.